 EC One Owner and Goldsmith Jos Skeates explains the "The Four C's" of diamonds.

 A diamond is described by taking into consideration the key elements we call the Four Cs – carat, colour, clarity and cut.
-And most importantly all diamonds sold at EC One are Conflict Free.
+Most importantly all diamonds sold at EC One are Conflict Free.

-Slightly confusingly Diamond colour actually means a lack of colour!
+Slightly confusingly, Diamond colour actually measures its lack of colour!

 Diamond colour is graded from D (colourless) to Z (tinted) using the international colour grading scale as reference.
 The closer a diamond is to colourless, the rarer and more valuable it is.
 At EC One our diamonds are G colour and above.

-'Fancy coloured diamonds' are have a strong, even colour such as yellow, pink or blue.
-They are very rare and consequently this makes them very expensive.
+'Fancy coloured diamonds' have a strong, even colour such as yellow, pink or blue.
+They are very rare, consequently making them very expensive.
 Natural brown diamonds, also called Cognac or Champagne diamonds, are growing in popularity and are a gorgeous alternative to the classic white diamond.

 Natural diamonds are created when carbon is exposed to great heat and pressure deep in the earth.
 During this process a variety of internal characteristics called ‘inclusions’ and external characteristics called ‘blemishes’ occur.

-Grading a diamond's clarity involves determining the number, size, type and position of these 'inclusions' and how they effect the look and durability of the stone.
-Every diamond is unique and can be recognised by it's own fingerprint of these little marks.
+Grading a diamond's clarity involves determining the number, size, type and position of these 'inclusions' and how they affect the look and durability of the stone.
+Every diamond is unique and can be recognised by its own fingerprint of these little marks.